ChoiByungWook/cpp-husky-a200-design-doc/README.md

 ## Solution

-Self Driving Husky will comprise of five parts.
+Self Driving Husky will comprise of six parts.
 TENTATIVE!!!

 * Localization - Component that is responsible for keeping track of Husky's location within an unknown environment.

 * Mapping - Component that is responsible for constructing or updating a map of an unknown environment.

-* Communication Protocol - Component that will abstract away implementation details of every sensor on Husky.
+* Communication Interface - Component that will abstract away implementation details of every sensor on Husky.

 * Mission Control - Middle man that will allow for communicating and receiving instructions to and from Husky remotely.

 * Obstacle Avoidance - Component that is responsible for determining if an object is obstructing Husky's way and rerouting Husky's direction and action.

+* Navigation - Responsible for planning the most optimal route towards the goal.

 ### Data flow